-Contractors have a vital role within the kiwifruit industry and therefore play a major part in growers' G.A.P. compliance.
-Growers are required to ensure that everyone working on the orchard is compliant with G.A.P. requirements at all times.
-For G.A.P. purposes, a contractor is defined as anyone hired to undertake work that is addressed by one or more requirements in the G.A.P. and GRASP checklists.
-This includes all contractors and sub-contractors.
+Contractors have a vital role within the Kiwifruit industry and therefore play a major part in growers' G.A.P. compliance.
+The Grower is required to ensure that everyone working on the orchard is compliant with G.A.P. requirements at all times.
+To be able to work in the kiwifruit industry, contractors must have a valid Compliance Assessment Verification (CAV).
+To gain this certification, the

-All kiwifruit contractors are required to be inspected against the orchard activities that they take part in.
-They are also responsible for ensuring that anyone they employ complies with these requirements.
-It is also the contractor's responsibility to ensure that all requirements as set by legislation are met, specifically in regard to health, safety and employment.
-Contractors must provide the grower with a CAV (Compliance Assessment Verification) issued by an approved inspector before they undertake any work.
-These need to be kept on file by the grower for their inspection.
 Food safety is also a critical part of some contractor operations.
 On entering the orchard, contractors and their employees must be healthy and adhere to good hygiene practices whilst handling fruit in order to avoid contamination of the product or the spread of disease.
 Contractors are responsible for ensuring that orchard hygiene procedures are adhered to, that all staff are appropriately trained, that risk assessments are undertaken, and that training is documented.